 3-Year Performance History: From CY2006 to CY2008, the average increase was 0.15%.
-Unable to compare to national rate due to this being a specialized program.
+We are not able to compare our data to national rate due to this being a specialized program.

 Targets: This indicator has been expanded from previous performance agreements.
-In the past, we included only licensing income from university-based technologies, while the current agreement also includes university-owned technologies.
+In the past, we included only licensing income from universitybased technologies, while the current agreement also includes university-owned technologies.
 Thus, the target amounts are significantly larger than were included in our past performance agreements.
 Some examples of licensed technologies include wheat varieties and wheat starch products.
-Because of the uncertainty of the economic climate, we have chosen to include three-year averages for the target values.
-The target values reflect projected increases over the baseline of 4% per year, which we consider to be a stretch goal in light of the recent trend data.